ZoeHancox/explainable_TGCNN/README.md

 # Explainable TG-CNN
-Visual explainability for TG-CNN model including Grad-CAM ideas, activation mapping and attention maps.
+Visual explainability for TG-CNN model including Grad-CAM ideas and activation mapping.

 <!-- First train the model in `TGCNN_gradcam.ipynb` and then load your saved weights `hip_1999_to_one_year_advance_model1_CNN_layer` into the `grad_cam_graph_run.ipynb`. -->